smarty/changelog/cloud/us-autocomplete-pro-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2024.05.F - 2024-05-21

+Changes:

+- Latest updates from upstream packages and providers (deployed over 3 days, which may produce inconsistencies).

 ## 2024.05.E - 2024-05-14

 Changes: